-God's love is, of course, beyond comparison but we humans
+God's love is, of course, beyond comparison.
+But we humans

-order to comprehend something new.
-There are very few truly new ideas.
+require comparison for understanding; the combining of things we understand to comprehend something new.
+There are few truly new ideas.
 When

-they crop up they are shot down until they are comparable or combinable with
+they crop up, they are shot down until they are comparable or combinable with

 merely metaphors we can understand through comparison.
 Abraham and Isaac is one